mattwelke/apache-openwhisk-runtime-java-19/README.md

 # apache-openwhisk-runtime-java-19

-A Java 19 runtime or Apache OpenWhisk.
+A Java 19 runtime for Apache OpenWhisk.
 Derived from https://github.com/mattwelke/apache-openwhisk-runtime-java-18.
-The Java 18 version this is derived from has been used in production in a hobby project long enough to be considered production ready.
-Therefore, this can probably also be considered production ready.
+Has been used in production in a hobby project long enough to be considered production ready.

 Uses the default heap size and GC configuration for Eclipse Temurin Java 19.